dbcli/mssql-cli/doc/installation/linux.md

 ```

 After registering the Microsoft repository once as superuser,
-you just need to use `sudo yum update mssql-cli` to update PowerShell.
+you just need to use `sudo yum update mssql-cli` to update mssql-cli.

 ### Installation via Direct Download - CentOS 7